HyperKuvid-Labs/alpha-stack/alpha<stack>/components/docs/tech_stack_reqs.md

 ### Development Approach

--   **Methodology: Scrum**
+*   **Methodology: Agile (Scrum)**
-    -   Work will be organized into 2-week sprints.
-Each sprint will aim to deliver a potentially shippable increment of functionality.
-This agile approach allows for flexibility, continuous feedback, and iterative improvement.
+    *   Work will be organized into 2-week sprints.
+Each sprint will aim to deliver a small, demonstrable increment of functionality.
+This allows for continuous feedback and adaptation.
+    *   **Sprint Zero:** Focus on setting up the project structure, CI/CD pipeline, and a basic "hello world" integration between Python and Rust.
--   **Testing Practices:**
+*   **Testing Practices:**
-    -   **Unit Tests:** Each function in both Rust (`cargo test`) and Python (`pytest`) will have comprehensive unit tests.
+    *   **Rust Unit Tests:** Each function in the Rust core will be accompanied by unit tests using `cargo test`.
-    -   **Integration Tests:** Test the interaction between components, especially the Python-to-Rust boundary and the API-to-worker flow.
+    *   **Python Unit Tests:** Business logic in the Python layer will be tested using `pytest`.
+Mocks will be used to isolate the Python code from the Rust extension and the UI.
+    *   **Integration Tests:** These will test the full flow from the Python layer through the Rust core and back, verifying the `PyO3` bridge and data conversions.
-    -   **End-to-End (E2E) Tests:** Use a framework like **Playwright** or **Cypress** to simulate user journeys from the UI through the entire backend stack.
+    *   **End-to-End (E2E) Tests:** Automated UI tests will be written to simulate user interactions and validate the final behavior.

-    -   **CI-Driven Testing:** All tests must pass in the CI pipeline before a merge to the `main` branch is allowed.
--   **CI/CD Design (GitHub Actions):**
-    1.  **On Pull Request:**
-        -   Run linters (`ruff`, `black` for Python; `clippy`, `rustfmt` for Rust).
-        -   Run all unit and integration tests for both languages.
-        -   Build the Rust wheel using `maturin build --release`.
-    2.  **On Merge to `main`:**
-        -   All previous steps, plus:
-        -   Build a multi-stage Docker image that incorporates the compiled Rust wheel.
-        -   Push the tagged image to a container registry (e.g., AWS ECR).
-        -   Trigger a deployment to the staging environment using Helm or Kustomize.
-    3.  **On Git Tag (e.g., `v1.2.0`):**
-        -   Trigger a deployment to the production environment.
+### CI/CD Design

+A GitHub Actions workflow will be triggered on every push to the `main` branch or on pull request creation.

+1.  **Lint & Format:** Run `black` and `isort` on Python code; run `cargo fmt` and `clippy` on Rust code.
+2.  **Test:**
+    *   Run `cargo test` in the Rust crate directory.
+    *   Run `pytest` in the Python application directory.
+3.  **Build:**
+    *   Use `maturin build --release` to compile the Rust core and create a platform-specific Python wheel.
+4.  **Package:**
+    *   Use a tool like `PyInstaller` or `cx_Freeze` to bundle the Python application, the Rust wheel, and all dependencies into a standalone executable for each target OS (Windows, macOS, Linux).
+5.  **Release:**
+    *   On git tag, automatically create a GitHub Release and upload the packaged executables as artifacts.

 ### Risk Assessment

--   **Risk 1: Python/Rust FFI Complexity**
+*   **Risk 1: Complexity of Python-Rust Integration**
-    -   **Description:** Managing the Foreign Function Interface (FFI) boundary, especially with complex data types, error handling, and avoiding memory leaks, can be challenging.
+    *   **Description:** Passing complex data structures or managing object lifetimes between Python and Rust can be challenging and error-prone.
+    *   **Mitigation:**
+        *   Use simple, serializable data types for the boundary where possible.
+        *   Leverage `PyO3`'s features for lifetime management carefully.
+        *   Write extensive integration tests covering all boundary calls.
+        *   Consider using Apache Arrow for transferring large, tabular datasets with zero-copy overhead.

+*   **Risk 2: Cross-Platform Build and Distribution**
+    *   **Description:** Creating distributable application bundles for Windows, macOS, and Linux can be complex, especially with a compiled native component.
-    -   **Mitigation:**
+    *   **Mitigation:**
-        1. Strictly use **PyO3** to manage all FFI boilerplate and safety.
-        2. Establish clear patterns for error propagation (e.g., converting Rust `Result<T, E>` into Python exceptions).
-        3. Create a "spike" (a time-boxed investigation) early in the project to prototype the most complex data exchange expected between Python and Rust.
--   **Risk 2: Performance Bottlenecks Outside Rust**
-    -   **Description:** The Rust engine may be incredibly fast, but the overall system performance could be limited by slow database queries, network I/O to object storage, or inefficient Python orchestration logic.
+        *   Rely heavily on `maturin`, which is designed to solve this problem.
+        *   Use GitHub Actions with runners for each target OS to automate the builds in a clean environment.
+        *   Start with a minimal application to iron out the packaging and distribution pipeline early.

+*   **Risk 3: GIL Contention in the Orchestration Layer**
+    *   **Description:** Even though the core logic is in Rust, a poorly written Python orchestration layer could become a bottleneck due to the Global Interpreter Lock (GIL).
-    -   **Mitigation:**
+    *   **Mitigation:**
-        1. Implement distributed tracing (e.g., using OpenTelemetry) from day one to visualize the entire request lifecycle.
-        2. Use asynchronous libraries (`aiohttp`, `aiobotocore`) for all network I/O in the Python layer.
-        3. Profile the application under realistic load to identify and optimize the true bottlenecks, wherever they may be.
--   **Alternate Technologies:**
-    -   **gRPC instead of PyO3/FFI:**
-        -   **Pros:** True service decoupling, language-agnostic, independent scaling of Python and Rust services.
-        -   **Cons:** Introduces network latency and serialization overhead for every call, significantly higher than FFI.
-More complex deployment and service discovery.
-Not ideal for the tightly-coupled, high-throughput use case here.
+        *   Ensure all long-running, CPU-bound work is delegated to a single call into the Rust engine.
+        *   Use Python's `asyncio` for I/O-bound tasks (like updating the UI or writing to a network socket) so the application remains responsive.
+        *   If multiple Rust tasks must be run concurrently *from Python*, use `multiprocessing` to spawn separate processes, each with its own Python interpreter and its own instance of the Rust extension.

+#### Alternate Technologies

+*   **UI Framework: Tauri**
+    *   **Description:** An alternative to PySide6.
+Tauri allows you to build a UI with web technologies (HTML, CSS, JavaScript) but with a Rust backend.
+    *   **Pros:** Modern web-based UI, potentially smaller executable size, deep integration with the Rust ecosystem.
+    *   **Cons:** Would remove Python from the stack, which contradicts the user request.
+However, it's a powerful option if the Python requirement were to be relaxed.

 ---